KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 This baseline Consent Receipt profile is for digital receipt conformance  which is intended to make a consistent receipt and to provide people with this receipt as to make the consent Open in both; as a common format and common practice.
 As a result it is a requirement that the individual have a record of the consent.
 The receipt can be used by the individual to validate, communicate and manage the consent after consent is provided.

 ### Consent for Information Sharing
-The baseline digital consent receipt is designed to make it easy to specify consent for information sharing with 3rd parties.
+The baseline digital consent receipt is designed to make it easy to specify consent for PI sharing.

 ###  Consent Receipt V.1 (Minimum Viable Consent Receipt)
 The specification process is used to create online/digital consent receipts that provides transparency over personal data control.
 The CR is the end result of using this open specification for dynamic consent preferences and proof of consent.
 Consent Receipt v2 is the extension of Consent Receipt v1 for processing sensitive personal information and providing consent receipts with compliance claims that map to standards and regulations.